jimhigson/oboe.js/writing/main/5_Implementation.md

 Components of the project
 -------------------------

-![**Major components that make up Oboe.js illustrating program flow from http transport to registered callbacks.** UML facet/receptacle notation is used to show the flow of events with event names in capitals.
-For clarity events are depicted as transitioning directly between publisher and subscriber rather than through an intermediary.
+![**Major components of Oboe.js illustrating program flow from http transport to application callbacks.** UML facet/receptacle notation is used to show the flow of events and event names are given in capitals.
+For clarity events are depicted as transferring directly between publisher and subscriber but this is actually performed through an intermediary.
 \label{overallDesign}](images/overallDesign.png)

 Oboe's architecture follows a fairly linear pipeline with flow visiting